blakwurm/blaksite/readme.md

 Each entry in the pages map is a map of information

-There must be at a page under the "Home" key
+There must be a page under the "Home" key

 | Key  | Description                                                                |
 | ---- | -------------------------------------------------------------------------- |